mhr271/Real-Estate-Project/README.md

 ## About This Project

-This repository contains the source code for the SB Properties Limited website — a single-page property platform helping buyers and tenants find homes across Dhaka and Chattogram, Bangladesh.
+This repository contains the source code for the SB Properties Limited website — a platform helping buyers and tenants find homes across Dhaka and Chattogram, Bangladesh.

 ```
 index.html    – Page structure and content